NilCoalescing/djangochannelsrestframework/README.rst

 Rest Framework's ``ModelViewSet``.
 It is based on DRF serializer classes.

-It requires Python 3, Django 1.8, and Django Rest Framework 3.0
+It requires Python 3, Channels >0.17.3, Django >1.8, and Django Rest Framework 3.0

 Table of Contents
 -----------------